 - Bill: But Hillary, I didn't know I had an agreement to not con someone into giving me oral sex.
 I thought because you never mentioned it that it was OK as long as you didn't find out about it.
 I thought you agreed with me that it really wasn't sex.
 I intuited that I could con you into giving me another chance.
 Or, Where I blew it was I didn't let the public know that we had an implied agreement, that it was OK for me to see other women.

 Hillary: Bill, I knew long before your presidency that you couldn't be trusted.
 I see now that I was counting on you to cheat, that's partly why I didn't make it clear to you that cheating was the same as you insisting upon an immediate divorce (even in the middle of your presidency).
-I see now that I was unconsciously covertly damaging your reputation forever in history.
+I see now that I was unconsciously covertly intent on damaging your reputation forever in history.
 Notice how I've turned others against you causing many to think of me as the poor victim?
-Little do they know that using my leadership-communication skills I set you up—that I masterminded the whole enchilada.
+Only conscious women know—that I used my leadership-communication skills to set you up—that I masterminded the whole enchilada.
 Or, Where I blew it was I didn't tell the public during your campaign for presidency that I allowed you to see other women.

 3) If you or your partner fail4 to bring up the topic of a fidelity agreement and the consequences of cheating then you'll both know that the other reserves the option of cheating.